JacobSchneck/Ice-Cream-Inventory/README.md

 ## About

 Full stack CRUD web app using react, node.js, express.js and sqlite.
+Tests with Mocha and Supertests.
 Now you to can manage your ice cream inventory.

-## TODO/Future

-1. More css
-2. Tests